bbc/cloudflare-queue-consumer/README.md

 Stop polling the queue for messages.
 [You can find the options definition here](https://bbc.github.io/cloudflare-queue-consumer/interfaces/StopOptions.html).

-By default, the value of `abort` is set to `false` which means pre existing requests to CloudFlare will still be made until they have concluded.
+By default, the value of `abort` is set to `false` which means pre existing requests to Cloudflare will still be made until they have concluded.
 If you would like to abort these requests instead, pass the abort value as `true`, like so:

 `consumer.stop({ abort: true })`